State- versus Reaction-Based Information Processing in Biochemical Networks

-Importantly, however, while the effective noise on a species contains the effect of \textit{all} reactions that modify a species, the information on the input trajectory is, in general, contained only in a subset of reaction channels.
-The remaining reactions act as a source of uninformative noise which hampers information transfer.
-This observation leads to formulating the LNA based at the level of reaction channels, which we refer to as Reaction-based LNA (RLNA).
-In this formalism, each path is described by the individual reaction events, i.e. $z_0^t = \left\{\mathrm{d}w_k(s), k\in \{1, ..., K\} \mid 0\leq s < t\right\}$, and hence, contains the complete information available.
-This reaction-based path description distinguishes individual reaction events and is, hence, analogous to jump processes, where paths are unambiguously defined by the sequence of reaction times and types.
-In the following, we will show that the previously observed discrepancies between the Gaussian and discrete path mutual information can be explained by the difference in defining paths in the linear noise regime, i.e. either via the state- or the reaction-based formalism.
+This observation leads to \g{the formulation of trajectories} at the level of reaction channels.
+In this formalism, each \g{trajectory} is described by the individual reaction events, i.e. $z_0^t = \left\{\mathrm{d}w_k(s), k\in \{1, ..., K\} \mid 0\leq s < t\right\}$. \g{The reaction-based trajectory} distinguishes individual reaction events and is, hence, analogous to jump processes, where \g{trajectories} are unambiguously defined by the sequence of reaction times and types.
+In the following, we will show that the previously observed discrepancies between the Gaussian and discrete \g{trajectory} mutual information can be explained by the difference in defining \g{trajectories} in the linear noise regime, i.e. either via the state- or the reaction-based formalism.

-\paragraph*{Path Mutual Information for Gaussian Processes.} The calculation of mutual information between Gaussian trajectories has been studied extensively \cite{mizakai, HITSUDA197466,f83988fc-492c-3fbc-8bc5-4ac12167fa43}.
+\paragraph*{\g{Trajectory} Mutual Information for Gaussian Processes.} The calculation of mutual information between Gaussian trajectories has been studied extensively \cite{mizakai, HITSUDA197466,f83988fc-492c-3fbc-8bc5-4ac12167fa43}.
 Let $x(t)$ and $y(t)$ be the copy numbers of two chemical species that are part of the system state $z(t)$.
-The path mutual information between trajectories of $x(t)$ and $y(t)$ is generally defined as
+The \g{trajectory} mutual information between trajectories of $x(t)$ and $y(t)$ is generally defined as

 where the term inside the logarithm is the Radon-Nikodym density of the joint path measure $\mathrm{P}^{xy}$ with respect to the product of the marginal path measures $\mathrm{P}^{x} \times \mathrm{P}^y$ \cite{lipster}.
-Using the expressions for the Radon-Nikodym density for Wiener processes \cite{lipster}, we can evaluate Eq. (\ref{eq:MI}) for both state- and reaction-based paths.
-As derived in SM E, the mutual information between state-based paths $\tilde{x}_0^t \subset \tilde{z}_0^t$ and $\tilde{y}_0^t\subset \tilde{z}_0^t$ reads
+Using the expressions for the Radon-Nikodym density for Wiener processes, we can evaluate Eq. (\ref{eq:MI}) for both state- and reaction-based \g{trajectories} \cite{lipster, mizakai, HITSUDA197466,f83988fc-492c-3fbc-8bc5-4ac12167fa43}. \g{T}he mutual information between state-based \g{trajectories} $\tilde{x}_0^t \subset \tilde{z}_0^t$ and $\tilde{y}_0^t\subset \tilde{z}_0^t$ reads